 Extension: (Streatham) 6608

 We offer several exciting PhD projects, all are fully funded scholarships.
-Applications close in late November or early December.
-The projects involve super-resolution imaging in the context of (1) RNA Biology, (2) receptor clustering or (3) single molecule sensors.
+Applications close in early December (and early January).
+The projects involve super-resolution imaging in various ways.
 Please have a look at the project descriptions which also have links to the online application process.Living Systems Institute

 I have recently joined the newly openend Living Systems Institute which focuses on interdisciplinary approaches to predictive biology in health and disease.
 I am also the academic lead of the Biomedical Physics Group at the School of Physics and Astronomy.Research Themes

 My laboratory works in the areas of Biophotonics and Biophysics with a strong focus on imaging based methods.
 We use fluorescence microscopy, functional fluorescence imaging and quantitative three-dimensional image analysis and enhancement techniques.
 Optical super-resolution methods (STORM/PALM) play an increasingly important role in our work and we both develop new methodologies and apply super-resolution imaging to solve biological questions.
 Applications include the study of cellular and sub-cellular signaling in a variety of tissues with a particular emphasis on cardiac calcium handling, neuronal signaling and morphology as well as signaling and transport in other mammalian tissues.